n8acl/aslnotify/README.md

 ---

 ## Change Log

+06/11/2024
+* Merge Matrix notifications code from Michael, DK1MI and Alex, GM5ALX (PR#7)
+* Updated python library install from just a list of instructions on the README to a requirements file and updated README accordingly. - Jeff, N8ACL

 06/08/2024
 * Update to Telegram code moving from cURL to http.client and json payload - Alex, GM5ALX (PR #6)